OpenVotingTechnologyGroup/VoteTrackerPlus/docs/informal-security-overview.md

 Note that since every cast vote records nominally has a voter behind it, a voter will know when their cast vote record is revoked.
 This would theoretically enable a counter legal challenge to be brought if the voter so chose.

-### 5c) Data-Remote-Motion
+### In the General Case

-This section primarily covers security of when there is data in motion from one spot on the planet / internet to another, for example when a local voting center with its local VTP repo goes to push there repo to the election root VTP server.
+This section primarily covers the general security of when there is data in motion from one spot on the planet / internet to another, for example when a local voting center with its local VTP repo goes to push their repo(s) to the election root VTP server.

 At the https layer, all election official connections will employ [mutual authentication](https://en.wikipedia.org/wiki/Mutual_authentication) ssl leveraging a root certificate authority chain created and managed by the root level parent GGO running the election.
 Note - the CI pipeline testing of this operational part of VTP will include cert revocation - all end points in the operational footprint of a VTP election must be able to adequately and properly handle cert revocation and new/renew cert allocation.
 The CI test plan includes this type of adversarial attack.